AMTM-OSR/YazDHCP/README.md

 ![CLI Menu Export Option](./Images/YazDHCP_CLI_Menu_Export_Option.jpg)

-3) After the export of the **NVRAM** DHCP information is completed, any existing IP address reservations from Guest Networks will be shown as **DISABLED** (i.e. red background).
+3) After the export of the **NVRAM** DHCP information is completed, any existing IP address reservations from suitable Guest Networks will be shown as **DISABLED** (i.e. red background).
 Also, by default, if at least one suitable Guest Network is found enabled/active, the new feature is set to **DISABLED**, so the original behavior and functionality continue to run as usual.

 ![WebUI Allow IPs DISABLED](./Images/YazDHCP_WebUI_AllowGN_IPs_DISABLED.jpg)